2, 3, 4, 5 and 6 Teacher Primary Schools Science Project

 In October 2016, a number of Primary schools came together in the Centre for a short information evening on the proposed Project for 2016-17.
 This was the first meeting of the school year for teachers involved in the Project.
 Teachers discussed the Project thus far, reflecting on the previous year and shared ideas with each other regarding certain curriculum areas.
 Following on from an electricity workshop teachers had attended the previous year, teachers looked at designing and making simple electric robots - Drawbots.
 This proved to be a hugely popular STEAM project with participating teachers.
 The teachers left with a robot kit to take back and implement in the classroom.
 Project facilitator, Michelle Maher, provided support for building robots in the classroom, both through school visits and email support to schools.
 The class teacher and Michelle discussed some learning outcomes arising from this activity; critical thinking and problem solving skills were particularly challenged.

-The final workshop revieved the year's work, discussed the difficulties encountered and how to overcome them in the future.
+The final workshop reviewed the year's work, discussed the difficulties encountered and how to overcome them in the future.
 Energy and forces and how to implement in the Junior classes was explored.

-Students in Fourth, Fifth and Sixth Classes in Scoil Chiaráin Naofa, Ballyragget using the digital USB microsope recently.
+Students in Fourth, Fifth and Sixth Classes in Scoil Chiaráin Naofa, Ballyragget using the digital USB microsope.